Shopping in Stockholm

-If you are more into high-end shopping you should really visit Biblioteksgatan, between the squares of Sturepland and Normalmstorg.
+If you are more into high-end shopping you should really visit Biblioteksgatan, between the squares of Stureplan and Norrmalmstorg.
 Here you will find luxury brands like Gucci, Prada, Marc Jacobs, Michel Kors and much more.
 You will also find some Swedish fashion labels like Acne, Whyred, Hope and Tiger of Sweden.

 NK – Nordiska Kompaniet

 NK department store on Hamngatan in the City area is where Stockholm’s well-heeled shop.
 Occupying four floors of one of Stockholms most imposing buildings, NK is a class act and stylishly fills its space with Swedish and international fashion, designer and household goodies, cosmetics, shoes etc. Go to the basement here for uniquely Swedish and Nordic artglass, crystalware and kitchenware.
 Well-known Swedish preppy unisex mainstays such as Gant and J. Lindeberg are here, as well Scandi favourites Fillipa K. Acne and Tiger.